carpentries-incubator/docker-introduction/_episodes/04b-managing-containers.md

 ~~~
 {: .output}

-I want to remove it now that I'm familiar with the `docker run` command, so I can use the `docker image rm` command that includes the image ID, such as:
+You can remove the image with a `docker image rm` command that includes the image ID, such as:
 ~~~
 $ docker image rm fce289e99eb9
 ~~~